widok/widok/docs/chapters/07-reactive-programming.md

 Channels are a memory-efficient model and may be bound to widgets.
 The widget renders the received values on-the-fly.
 However, the lack of state restricts the possibilities.
 It may be desired to obtain the current value of a channel, change it or perform more elaborate operations that inherently require caching.
 This was taken into consideration and explicit caching can be performed.

 ### Binding to Widgets
+> **TODO:** The following is outdated

+A common use case are user interfaces.
+Usually, channels are set up before the widgets.
+The channels are then bound to the widgets.
+This renders the initial value directly in the DOM.
+Otherwise, it would be necessary to send the initial value to the channel manually as soon as the widget was rendered.

 A channel can be connected with one or more widgets.
 Most widgets provide two-way binding.
 To bind a channel to a widget, use the method ``bind()`` or its specialisations ``bindRaw()``, ``bindWidget()`` etc.

 When associating a channel to multiple widgets, the contents amongst them is synchronised automatically: